 - With a fundamental role in aircraft airworthiness and, thus, essential to aircraft flight safety, the aircraft maintenance actions must be executed whenever necessary and shall always encompass the sufficient level of detail.
-Thus, the maintenance action must meet both the necessity criterion and the sufficiency criterion. - The AHM purpose is to produce the aircraft accurate health indicator which would constitute the evidence of maintenance need and guide the granularity of work to be performed based on the condition and actual use controlling parameter of the equipment instead of a specified calendar time or generic use limits. - The key enabler in pursuing any maintenance credits for AHM is to identify and address the product certification and operational authorization precursors in a way commensurate to the AHM use case. - Implementation of AHM requires a capability level not only for the initial qualification phase (e.g., aircraft type certification and production certification; airline infrastructure, processes, procedures, and personnel) but also for the continued preservation of such qualification (e.g., in-service experience/data driven revisions/updates). - Portability between maintenance systems with and without AHM over the operational life of the aircraft asset should be ensured and AHM should be viewed and developed as "the option" and not "the obligation" of airline operators. - Exploring the concept of certification of "AHM dependent product design" is a possible future direction envisaged by OEMs.
+Thus, the maintenance action must meet both the necessity criterion and the sufficiency criterion. - The AHM purpose is to produce the aircraft accurate health indicator which would constitute the evidence of maintenance need and guide the granularity of work to be performed based on the condition and actual use controlling parameter of the equipment instead of a specified calendar time or generic use limits. - The key enabler in pursuing any maintenance credits for AHM is to identify and address the product certification and operational authorization precursors in a way commensurate to the AHM use case. - Implementation of AHM requires a capability level not only for the initial qualification phase (e.g., aircraft type certification and production certification; airline infrastructure, processes, procedures, and personnel) but also for the continued preservation of such qualification (e.g., in-service experience/data driven revisions/updates). - In the present context of sustainable design/production/operation technological level, the portability between maintenance systems with and without AHM over the operational life of the aircraft asset should be ensured; for now, AHM should be viewed and developed as "the option" and not "the obligation" of airline operators. - Exploring the concept of certification of "AHM dependent product design" is a possible future direction envisaged by OEMs.
+Considering the contextualized operational reality has a clear potential for "overdesign" avoidance while still ensuring safety margins for system operational performance.
+One of the most innovative approaches would be to consider certification of aircraft systems with AHM based performance seeking controls; this would be a pragmatic approach to trimming the control of aircraft systems operation based on their actual condition, as captured by AHM, in view of safely delivering the performance the system is capable of at the time of operation.